Berlime/vite/add-ons/softwares.md

 outline: docs
 ---

-<p style="font-size: 24px; font-weight: 600">Softwares</p>
+# Sofwares

-Softwares are sometimes referred as [plug-ins](/introduction/glossaries.html#plug-in).
+Software programs are sometimes referred as [plug-ins](/introduction/glossaries.html#plug-in).
 A plug-in extends a functionality of an existing software.

 The term 'Plug-In' is widely use on WordPress, though WordPress is a powerful [Content Management System](/introduction/glossaries.html#cms).